Shrewsbury Canoe Club

 Llangollen to Erbistock/Overton

-Parking is usually OK at the Boat but check first in case they have a function on and need all their parking.
-In any event do not leave more cars at the take out than necessary and park on the field beyond the car park rather than the car park itself.
+Parking is OK on the overflow car park at the Boat but do not leave more cars than necessary.
 Be sure to spend some money in the pub to say “thankyou”.
 (03/2016)

 The Cross Foxes pub at Overton Bridge is also usually happy for a minimum number of cars to park there as a take out but NB: 1) the take out is immediately downstream of the bridge so boats have to be carried across the road- GREAT CAUTION NEEDED, FAST TRAFFIC FROM BOTH DIRECTIONS WITH LIMITED VISIBILITY.
 Put a spotter on the car park to control the crossing.
-2) Paddling down from the Boat to the Cross Foxes includes Erbistock weir, pre-inspect from public footpath on river left, salmon shoot paddleable in low levels runs diagonally from river right to left but access is blocked by a wedged log on lip at 12/16, canoe ramp on extreme river right is rough concrete , portage is on river right.
+2) Paddling down from the Boat to the Cross Foxes includes Erbistock weir, pre-inspect from public footpath on river left, salmon shoot paddleable in low levels runs diagonally from river right to left but access can be blocked by fallen trees.
+Canoe ramp on extreme river right is rough concrete , portage is on river right.

 Farndon to Chester

-Free parking at Farndon and at Sandy Lane, Chester, Depending on levels the best put in may be 50metres downstream of the bridge (12/2016)
+Free parking at Farndon.
+Depending on levels the best put in may be 50metres downstream of the bridge Sandy Lane, Chester is also free but in theory is limited to 4 hours, however the council does not seem to police this at weekends

 River level can be gauged by looking upstream from the bridge in Berriew to the final grade III/IV drop.
 Slabs will be seen on river right; if these are dry the river is unpaddleable, if water is just coming down the slabs the river is scrapey and if the slabs are paddleable as a chicken run the river will be big.
 Launching at the Beehive pub in Manafon is OK with no need to seek permission in advance.
 For the first time ever on this river we encountered a grumpy fisherman in 03/2016.